d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/3 - Installation.md

 I suggest you start with the master node and wait for it to become fully healthy.
 That way, you have a pretty good assurance that all of your prerequisites were done correctly.
 In fact, I would install one of each type of node, and wait for it to become healthy in the dashboard before installing everything enmass.

-## Set Region and Zone Labels on All Nodes
+## OPTIONAL: Set Region and Zone Labels on All Nodes

 **Skip this section if you don't have multiple domains**